zenncoder/jQuery-Image-Brightness/README.md

 # jQuery-Image-Brightness
 jQuery-Image-Brightness calculates the brightness of the images

-Download and run index.html for the working example
+Download and run index.html on your local server for the working example